 Analyze Male/Female Diversity at Baptist University of the Americas

-Where available, the chart below will include the male to female percentage among Baptist University of the Americas' faculty, as well as students.
+Where available, the chart below will include the male to female percentage among Baptist University of the Americas' undergraduate students.

-We've derived the geographic diversity of each school by factoring in where matriculated undergraduates lived before they attended college.
+We've derived the geographic diversity of each school by looking at where matriculated undergraduates lived before they attended college.

 Over 90% of the students attending Baptist University of the Americas come from within Texas.
-This places Baptist University of the Americas' level of geographic diversity far below the national average and gives it a national geographic diversity ranking of #2,298.
+This puts Baptist University of the Americas' level of geographic diversity below the national average and gives it a national geographic diversity ranking of #1,890.

 What is the Age Diversity of the Students?

 Some college students prefer a campus filled with others who are a similar age to them, while some prefer a wide age range of students.
 Which is best for you?

 The "traditional" college student is thought to be between the ages of 18-22.
 However, this university appears to attract a majority of older students.
 At Baptist University of the Americas, 28.7% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
 We rank Baptist University of the Americas #248 in the nation for student age diversity.

 Review Age Diversity at Baptist University of the Americas